 A distinctive domain name could set you apart from your competitors, advance your brand, and instill a sense of trust in your audience.
 All of this would help expand your kingdom and, as part of a solid attorney SEO strategy, dominate your competition.

-At Foster Web Marketing we are excited about the possibilities new domain extensions could provide.
-For more advice on how and when to get in on the gTLD game, call 888-430-8377.
-Our team would love help you compare possible domain names and, if prudent, buy a name and put it to use.
+At Foster Web Marketing, we are excited about the possibilities new domain extensions could provide.
+For more advice on how and when to get in on the gTLD game, call 888-886-0939.
+Our team would love to help you compare possible domain names and, if prudent, buy a name and put it to use.